- About ARL

 1.1 Computational Architectures and Visualization

-The Computational Architectures and Visualization program is concerned with modeling, analysis, and design of both hardware and software architectures with special emphasis on the effect the technological shift to heterogeneous, multi-core processors will have on these architectures.
+The Computational Architectures and Visualization program is concerned with modeling, analysis, and design of both hardware and software architectures with special emphasis on the effect the technological shift to heterogeneous, multicore processors will have on these architectures.
 The program also supports innovative research in all aspects of visualization running the gamut from computational geometry and computer graphics to large-scale computer simulations and virtual environments.
 As the title suggests, the main thrusts of this program are computational architectures and visualization.
-Each thrust has specific areas of interest which can be found in the following paragraphs.
+Each thrust has specific areas of interest that can be found in the following.
 However, an overarching theme for the program is the efficient managing and process sing of massive data sets.
 This is due to the fact that the Army's ability to generate data of all types from the battlefield to the laboratory far outpaces the Army's ability to efficiently manage, process, and visualize such massive amounts of information.
 The computational architecture thrust attempts to address this issue by sponsoring innovative architectural designs of both hardware and software components and their interfaces.
-The visualization thrust addresses the issue by providing support for innovative algorithms to render massive data sets and/or massive geometric models and to perform large scale simulations such as battlefield simulations, training simulations, and scientific simulations.
+The visualization thrust addresses the issue by providing support for innovative algorithms to render massive data sets and/or massive geometric models and to perform large-scale simulations such as battlefield simulations, training simulations, and scientific simulations.

 1.1.1 Computational Architectures

 The goal of this thrust is to support the investigation of new effective architectures, computational methods and software tools for future computing systems.
 As computer hardware continues to improve and change, architectural modeling and design concepts (or paradigms) as well as software must adjust to take advantage of these improvements.
 These new computational systems must be scalable (usable on large-scale complex problems and able to handle massive amounts of data) and accurate (precise enough to predict and detect phenomena of interest).
-Other important issues to be considered for these advanced architectures, especially with the shift of computer manufacturers to multi-core processors, are programmability, language and compiler support, real-time scheduling, resource-allocation and the development of a flexible software environment.
+Other important issues to be considered for these advanced architectures, especially with the shift of computer manufacturers to multicore processors, are programmability, language and compiler support, real-time scheduling, resource-allocation and the development of a flexible software environment.

 The visualization thrust of this program is concerned with all aspects of visualization and computer simulation of interest to the Army and is not limited to any one type of data or computer model.
-Specific research areas of interest are, but not limited to, discrete mathematics, computational geometry, robust geometric computing, graph theory, geometric and solid modeling, interactive graphics, 3D visualization tools, and synthetic environments.
+Specific research areas of interest are, but not limited to, discrete mathematics, computational geometry, robust geometric computing, graph theory, geometric and solid modeling, interactive graphics, 3-D visualization tools, and synthetic environments.
 Special emphasis is placed on making very large simulations and the visualization of massive data sets faster, more computationally efficient, and more interactive for the user.